Yashish92/Yashish92.github.io/_pages/about.md

 1. (May 2024) Two papers accepted at Interspeech 2024.
  - My internship work done at Dolby Labarotories on "Accent Conversion with Articulatory Representations"
- - A work I colloborated with Speech Communication Lab at UMD, "A Multimodal Framework for the Assessment of the Schizophrenia Spectrum"
+ - A work I colloborated with the Speech Communication Lab at UMD, "A Multimodal Framework for the Assessment of the Schizophrenia Spectrum"
 2. (May 2024) Paper accepted for publication at the 46th Annual International Conference of the IEEE EMBC 2024
 3. (May 2024) Paper accepted for publication at the 32nd European Signal Processing Conference(EUSIPCO) 2024.
 4. (Jan 2024) I joined OmniSpeech LLC as a Senior Research Engineer to work on developing AI based speech enhancement and audio deepfake detection algorithms.